YvoysePierre/Ralph_CSTextingBot/README.md

 4. Run `server.js`

 ## Docker
 This project runs on a custom docker container.
-This can be built from the tools in `/docker` or downloaded from Dockerhub at `matdombrock/sms-bot`.
+This can be built from the tools in `/docker` or downloaded from Docker Hub at `matdombrock/sms-bot`.
 The Docker images does NOT contain the private repo code.

 ## SMS
 SMS integration happens via the Twilio API using a the wrapper inside `/SMS` to send messages.